Who Owns Xactimate — And Why It Matters for Your Claim

 Most policyholders accept that at face value.
 They assume the software is some kind of independent arbiter — a Consumer Reports for construction pricing.
 They hear "industry-standard software" and think that means "accurate and fair."
 It does not.
 The company that makes Xactimate is owned by the same industry that benefits from keeping your claim payment as low as possible.

 That does not mean the software is rigged.
-It means you should understand the ownership structure, think critically about the incentives at play, and never accept an Xactimate-generated number without independent verification.
-Here is how the ownership chain works and what it means for your property damage claim.
+It means it is worth understanding the ownership structure, thinking critically about the incentives at play, and treating an Xactimate-generated number as a position rather than the final answer.
+Here is how the ownership chain works and what it means for a property damage claim.

 The Ownership Chain